gsbirch/gsbirch.github.io/aboutme.md

 Outside of work and education, I am an avid tabletop game player!
 I often meet with friends to play Dungeons and Dragons as well as many other board games.
 I was also a member of the Michigan Marching Band for three seasons as a part of the mellophone section!
 In my free time, I also enjoy baking, and won the blue ribbon in my local county fair for my chocolate cake in 2016 and 2024!

 ### Future Goals and Aspirations
-I am currently researching interactive narrative and gaining experience as a computer science educator at the University of Kentucky through their computer science doctoral program.
+I am currently researching interactive narrative and gaining experience as a computer science educator at the University of Kentucky through their computer science doctoral program and graduate certificate.
 After graduation, I aspire to become a professor at a research university, continuing my research as well as teach the next generation of computer scientists.